jamesmistry/breadlog/docs/source/getting-started.rst

 -------------------------------------

 .. note::
-    Breadlog only supports Linux x86-64 targets at the moment.
+    Breadlog only supports Linux x86-64 targets with glibc 2.31+ at the moment.

 1. Go to the `list of Breadlog releases <https://github.com/jamesmistry/breadlog/releases>`_.
 2. Download the Installer Archive for the release you want to install (probably